Cayonliow/Data-Structure-2016/Hw2/README.md

-Through generating the number 'k' to move randomly , then check the legality of the step , if it does , move and repeat the process untill each elements (steps) of the count array are more then 1.
+Through generating the number 'k' to move randomly , then check the legality of the step , if it does , move and repeat the process untill each elements (steps) of the count array are more than 1.